The Ninth Command

 “You shall not bear false witness against your neighbor.
 (Exodus 20:16)

-What is a more literal translation of these words?
+What is a more literal translation of the ninth command as we have it in Exodus 20?

 What is meant here by “answer”?

-It refers to testifying as a witness in a courtroom.
+It refers to giving testimony as a witness in a courtroom.
+The judge would question the witness, and the witness would give answer.

 What is meant by “against your neighbor”?